 How cookies are used by the Met Office

 When we provide services, we want to make them easy, useful and reliable.
-Where services are delivered on the Internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
-These include small files known as 'cookies' or 'local storage'.
+Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
+These include small files known as 'cookies' or 'web storage'.

 - measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast